Ebola response of MSF and 'boiling frog' WHO under scrutiny

 A similar situation prevailed in Sierra Leone and Liberia, but decades of civil war and corruption resulting in weak health systems meant their governments couldn’t face the threat alone.
 Criticism has emerged of the World Health Organization (WHO), the United Nations’ lead agency in fighting disease.

-Heymann, who is now at the London School of Hygiene and Tropical Medicine, led the WHO global disease-outbreak response network for years - including the successful containment of SARS in 2003 - and said he was disappointed with the WHO response to the current Ebola outbreak.
+Heymann, who is currently at the London School of Hygiene and Tropical Medicine, said he was disappointed with the WHO response to the Ebola outbreak.
 West African nations and aid organizations have been less restrained in their criticism.

 “BOILING FROG EFFECT”